Bob Hartley: Avangard Omsk

 On May 27, 2018, he was appointed head coach of Avangard Omsk, playing in the Kontinental Hockey League.
 He signed a contract with Avangard for a period of two years.
 He brought the team to the final of the Gagarin Cup, in which the club from Omsk lost in four matches to CSKA Moscow.

 On April 28, 2021, while remaining the head coach of Avangard, he won the Gagarin Cup.

+Lokomotiv Yaroslavl

+On July 5, 2025, he was appointed head coach of Lokomotiv Yaroslavl in the Kontinental Hockey League and won the Gagarin Cup for the second time, beating Ak Bars Kazan in six matches.

 Personal life

 Hartley and his wife Micheline have one daughter, Kristine, and one son, Steve.

 Despite his anglophone-sounding name, Hartley is a Franco-Ontarian.
 French is his first language; his English has a marked French accent.

+Hartley runs an annual summer hockey camp for kids aged 6–16 in York, Pennsylvania for a week.